Please register for camps here:

-Does your child like to build things….really big things?
-Then this may be a fit for him or her.
-During this week we will be working on constructing a real-life cabin on our property.
-They will be working with building tools (under adult guidance) such as: hammers, screw drivers, saws, drills, etc. Much of the work and problem solving will be done by the campers who work alongside the adults.
-We have never attempted something like this before, but are eager to see what the campers can do!
-After observing so many youth last summer who love to build things we just had to offer this unique experience.
-This will be a 4-7th grade experience.
+Does your child like to build things?
+Then this week may be a fit for him or her.
+During this week we will be working on fun construction projects.
+We will be giving our chicken coop a much needed upgrade with a whole new interior wall, nesting boxes, door frame, etc. They will be working with building tools (under adult guidance) such as: hammers, screw drivers, saws, drills, etc. Much of the work and problem solving will be done by the campers who work alongside the adults.
+Campers will also get to experience other fun activities at TGE like archery, creek time, etc. This year it will be a 6-8th grade experience.

 - There is a non refundable registration fee of $100/child for each week that you sign up for the camp.
 This fee will lock your position for the camp on that week.
-Your position will not be secure until your registration fee is paid.
+This is required at the time of registration, and your position will not be secure until your registration fee is paid.

 - The registration fee will go towards the total cost of the camp.

 - Camp is to be paid in full prior to attending the first day of camp (Checks can turned in on first day).